Eliciting reference measures of law-invariant functionals: Distortion riskmetrics

 \section{Distortion riskmetrics}

-A continuous functional $\ph\colon B(\Sigma)\to\R$ is called a \emph{distortion riskmetric} if it is comonotonic additive and $\P$-invariant for some probability measure $\P$.
-The term ``distortion riskmetric'' is adopted from the recent work \cite{Riskmetrics} to emphasise its possible lack of monotonicity, but the study of the monotone distortion riskmetrics dates back at least to \cite{Quiggin, Yaari} in economics.
-Comonotonic additive functionals play a central role not only in risk management, but also in economics and insurance; see, e.g., \cite{Acerbi, Gilboa, Insurance, Schmeidler}.
+An important class of law-invariant functionals are {\em distortion riskmetrics}, i.e., continuous functionals $\ph\colon B(\Sigma)\to\R$ that are comonotonic additive and $\P$-invariant for some probability measure $\P$.
+The term ``distortion riskmetric'' is adopted from the recent work Wang et al.~\cite{Riskmetrics} to emphasise its possible lack of monotonicity, but the study of monotone distortion riskmetrics dates back at least to Quiggin \cite{Quiggin} and Yaari \cite{Yaari} in economics.
+Comonotonic additive functionals play a central role not only in risk management, but also in economics and insurance; see, e.g., Acerbi \cite{Acerbi} Gilboa \cite{Gilboa}, Kou and Peng \cite{KP16}, Schmeider~\cite{Schmeidler}, and Wang et al.~\cite{Insurance}.

 This section is motivated by a simple observation.
-Comonotonic additivity allows a continuous functional to be fully characterised by its values on the set
+Comonotonic additivity implies that a continuous functional is fully characterised by its values on the set

-of indicator functions, i.e., the restriction $\ph|_{\CI}$ contains all essential information.
-The resulting set function---often called a \emph{cooperative game}---uniquely determines the distortion riskmetric.
+of indicator functions.
+In other words, the restriction $\ph|_{\CI}$ contains all essential information.
+Equivalently, this restriction can be identified with a set function $v$, often called a {\em cooperative game}, obtained by $v(A):=\ph(\ind_A)$ for $A\in\Sigma$.
+The associated distortion riskmetric is then recovered from $v$ via the Choquet integral; see Marinacci and Montrucchio~\cite{MariMont} and Schmeidler \cite{Schmeidler}.
 From a risk measurement perspective, this reduction is useful because the risk of arbitrarily complex random losses can be derived from the risk profile of simple binary losses---those delivering a unit loss on a specific loss event and zero loss on its complement.
+In the remainder of this section, we shall therefore study games instead of functionals.